When Bookkeeping Isn't Enough: Signs You Need a Financial Analyst

 Advanced Excel and Google Sheets for modeling, SQL for data queries, and BI tools like Tableau, Power BI, or Google Data Studio for dashboards.
 Most MAVI Financial Analysts also have experience integrating data from Salesforce, HubSpot, Stripe, and NetSuite.

-Can I hire a Financial Analyst part-time if I only need analytical support periodically?
+• Can I hire a Financial Analyst part-time?

 Yes.
 MAVI supports part-time placements, which is often the right structure for companies that need strong modeling and reporting capability but don't yet have full-time analytical work.
-The hourly billing model makes it easy to scale hours up as needs grow.
+Hours can scale up as needs grow.